Accommodation: Standard Hotels and Lodges

 Touching Kombolicha and Awash National park

 17-Days Historic Route North Ethiopia-Awash Park-Harar Trip Summary

-Take your Historical and Cultural adventurous spirit Holiday to a place where you will have the best combination of what Northern Historic route and Eastern part of Ethiopia has to offer.
-Detail guided touring in each major historic site in the north along with in sighting visits of Semein and Awash National Parks are found on this trip to make combine historic sites and Nature lover visitors.
-In addition, the lovely city of Harar knows as a World Heritage site with its unique cultural value in the southeastern part of the country is also part of this trip.
+Take your Historical and Cultural adventurous spirit Holiday to a place where you will have the best combination of what the Northern Historic route and the Eastern part of Ethiopia have to offer.
+Detail guided touring in each major historic site in the north along with sighting visits of Semien and Awash National Parks are found on this trip to make combine historic sites and Nature lovers, visitors.
+In addition, the lovely city of Harar known as a World Heritage site with its unique cultural value in the southeastern part of the country is also part of this trip.
 Of course, you will not miss also some of the Tigray’s fascinating Rock churches in this package

 17-Days Historic Route North Ethiopia-Awash Park-Harar tour Itinerary

 DAY 1: ADDIS ABABA ARRIVAL AND CITY TOUR